hazelcast/hazelcast/docs/design/sql/09-optimizer.md

 The goal of the physical optimization is to find the physical implementations of logical operators.
 Some physical operators have 1-to-1 mapping to their logical counterparts (e.g. project), while others may have completely different implementations (e.g. index scan created out of logical table scan).

-We do not perform any logical transformations at this phase.
-As explained in the previous paragraph, it could lead to non-optimal plans when we add joins.
-Therefore, the architecture may change in the future.

 #### 3.5.1 Distribution Trait